nystudio107/retour/README.md

 Don't just rebuild a website.
 Transition it with Retour.

+## Why Use a Plugin for Redirects?

+If you have just a few static redirects, then your best bet is to put them in your `.htaccess` file, or better yet, in your `.conf` file for your virtual server.
+However, there are a number of cases where using a plugin to handle it is a **better** solution:

+1. If you have a large number of redirects, it will slow down every single request your web server handles unnecessarily if they are in `.htaccess` or `.conf`

+2. Often the URL patterns from the legacy website do not match the new website URLs in a deterministic way, which makes creating redirects difficult

+3. Sometimes you don't have access to the server config files, or you want to give your client the ability to manage redirects easily

+Retour solves these problems:

+1. Retour only attempts to do a redirect after the web server has already thrown a 404 exception.
+Once a redirect mapping is successfully determined, it also caches the result for speedy resolution of the next redirect request.

+2. Retour also gives you the ability to do Dynamic Entry Redirects that allow you to import a piece of legacy data into your entries to use as a key to determining the new URL patterns.
+In this way, utterly dissimilar URLs can be mapped for redirection effectively.

+3. It provides an easy to use GUI that the client can use from Craft's AdminCP, and keeps statistics on the 404 hits (and misses)

 ## Dynamic Entry Redirects

 Retour implements a Retour Redirect FieldType that you can add to your Entry Types.
 Retour will look for 404 (Not Found) URLs that match the Legacy URL Pattern, and redirect them to this entry's URL.